vuejs/docs/src/guide/introduction.md

 - For production use:

-  - Go with Options API if you are not using build tools, or plan to use Vue primarily in low-complexity scenarios, e.g., progressive enhancement.
+  - Go with Options API if you are not using build tools, or plan to use Vue primarily in low-complexity scenarios, e.g. progressive enhancement.

   - Go with Composition API + Single-File Components if you plan to build full applications with Vue.